 The state of Connecticut does not require a license for auto mechanics.
 However, to increase your marketability as a mechanic, Automotive Service Excellence (ASE) certification is highly recommended.
 ASE certification may also help boost your income levels.
 Auto mechanics who service air conditioners may need an EPA 608 Technician Certification to work with refrigerants.

-Schools for Automotive Mechanics in Connecticut are listed below.
+Resources for Auto Mechanics in Connecticut

 - For ASE practice tests, study guides, testing tips, and more, visit the National Institute for Automotive Service Excellence.